kiali/kiali/design/KEPS/namespace-discovery/proposal.md

 ## No cluster wide access

-Kiali relies on `deployment.accessible_namespaces` when `deployment.cluster_wide_access = false` to know which namespaces the server should create a kube cache for.
-The operator also uses `deployment.accessible_namespaces` to create a `Role/RoleBinding` for the Kiali server's Service Account giving the Kiali server access to that namespace.
+Kiali relies on `deployment.accessible_namespaces.default` when `deployment.cluster_wide_access = false` to know which namespaces the server should create a kube cache for.
+The operator also uses `deployment.accessible_namespaces.default` to create a `Role/RoleBinding` for the Kiali server's Service Account giving the Kiali server access to that namespace.
 In order for the operator to create RBAC rules for the Kiali server, the operator will need to reconcile the discovery selectors with namespaces that exist in the cluster.
-The operator can take what is set in `deployment.discovery_selectors` and set the Kiali server's `deployment.discovery_selectors` config field to be the result of this reconcilation.
+The operator can take what is set in `deployment.discovery_selectors.default` and set the Kiali server's `deployment.discovery_selectors.default` config field to be the result of this reconcilation.
 For example:

 ```yaml
 spec: